traqour/joint_playlist/README.md

 ## Songs that one user likes that the other would like

 ### Song Metrics
--Scaled song metrics
+- Scaled song metrics
--UMAP dimensionality reduction on features
+- UMAP dimensionality reduction on features

 ![Combined Features](imgs/together.png)
--KMeans clustering and Silhoutte Method to determine optimal number
+- KMeans clustering and Silhoutte Method to determine optimal number

 ![User1 Silhouette](imgs/silhouette1.png)
 ![User1 Kmeans](imgs/kmeans1.png)